 What Is the Salary for Someone with a Master's Degree in Engineering?

 Learn about the different fields of engineering and how much you could make with a master's degree in this discipline.
 Get salary info for several types of engineers, including civil and aerospace engineers.
-Schools offering Computer Engineering degrees can also be found in these popular choices.

 The field of engineering encompasses a wide array of specialty areas, and the average salary you can expect to earn may vary considerably depending on your area of expertise.
 Some common careers with a master's degree in engineering include civil engineer, electrical engineer, chemical engineer, agricultural engineer and aerospace engineer.